 You’ve just seen a product and think that it is incredible.
-You want to start to sell it, but first, you want to know if you can get a patent on that existing product.
+You want to start selling it, but first, you want to know if you can get a patent on that existing product.

 You cannot get a patent for an existing product for two reasons.
 First, you are not the inventor.
 Second, the existing product is not new (i.e., novel).
 But, nonobvious improvements to the product and new uses for an old product can be patented.
 Let’s explore.

 Who can get a patent on an existing product?

 Only the inventor can get a patent on the existing product.
 Under US patent laws, only the inventor can get a patent on an invention.
 A person is an inventor if the person “contributes to the conception of the invention.”
 Because you did not contribute to the conception of the existing product, you are not the inventor of the existing product.